-- · A Field to select in which the value will be searched.
+- A Field to select in which the value will be searched.
 Selecting any will enable searches in all values contained in the logs. - In this list, the translated name of the field is displayed as well as the original name between brackets (token).
 The main fields are displayed in black and secondary fields in gray, corresponding to the display of the button Expand all the elements / Collapse elements. - A sort criterion that will be associated with the value sought.
-These operators are: equal to, different from, contains, does not contain, starts with and ends - A Value to look for according to the criteria selected earlier.
+These operators are: equal to, different from, contains, does not contain, starts with and ends with. - A Value to look for according to the criteria selected earlier.
+For source or destination countries, use the country code (example: fr, en, us...).